Introduction Click here

 Kant’s fourth moment builds on the preceding moments: that aesthetic pleasure derives from the pure experience of an object without cognitive determination and that such pleasure is universal.
 The term necessary means that if an object is judged beautiful by universal agreement (the second moment), then all others ought also to agree to its beauty, although we cannot guarantee it:

 “one is asserting that every human subject would experience an immediately felt aesthetic satisfaction if they experienced the object freely” (Zimmerman, 1968).

-But as we have observed in Chapter 3, traditional societies have a very different view of beauty so it is not universal.
+Traditional societies have a very different view of beauty so it is not universal.
 However, because everyone feels the pleasure, it is not a private but a public experience.

 Figure 1 summarizes Kant’s theory as a ladder, the principles of disinterest and universality depicted as legs, and principles that influence the outcomes shown as the rungs.